Martin Bashir: BBC religious affairs correspondent

-In late 2016 Bashir returned to BBC News as religious affairs correspondent, succeeding Caroline Wyatt in the post.
+In late 2016, Bashir returned to BBC News as religious affairs correspondent, succeeding Caroline Wyatt in the post.
 He left the BBC on 14 May 2021 after a period of ill health and shortly before the publication of a report from an inquiry into his 1995 interview with Diana, Princess of Wales.

 Interviews

-Princess of Wales interview
+Princess of Wales

 In November 1995, Bashir interviewed Diana, Princess of Wales about her failed marriage to the Prince of Wales for the BBC's Panorama programme.
-The programme was watched by nearly 23 million viewers in the UK.
+The programme was seen by nearly 23 million viewers in the UK.
 At the time, the BBC hailed it as the scoop of a generation.
 The interview was an international sensation, and catapulted Bashir, a little-known reporter for a BBC investigative programme, to global fame.

-Only five months later, two reporters for the Mail On Sunday broke the story that Bashir had landed the interview using falsified documents to manipulate the princess's family.
-Nick Fielding and Jason Lewis wrote that Bashir had approached Diana's brother The Earl Spencer with bank statements which he said were proof that Spencer's former head of security, Alan Waller, had been secretly receiving money from a British tabloid, presumably to spy on Spencer and his family.
+Five months later, two reporters for the Mail On Sunday broke the story that Bashir had secured the interview using falsified documents to manipulate the princess's family.
+The reporters, Nick Fielding and Jason Lewis, wrote that Bashir approached Diana's brother The Earl Spencer with bank statements which he said were proof that Spencer's former head of security, Alan Waller, secretly received money from a tabloid newspaper, presumably to spy on Spencer and his family.

 A BBC freelance graphic designer named Matt Wiessler told the Mail on Sunday that he had created the bank statements in about nine hours on Bashir's orders, and Bashir had used them to win the trust of the Spencer family and connect, through Charles Spencer, to Diana.
-Wiessler said he had been told the documents were to be used as filming props, and after he began to suspect they had been used to deceive the Spencers, he spoke to Fielding and Lewis.
+Wiessler said he was told the documents would be used as filming props.
+When he began to suspect they were used to deceive the Spencers, he spoke to Fielding and Lewis.

-The article, which called Bashir's deception "an extraordinary breach of BBC journalistic ethics," prompted the BBC to announce an internal investigation of the episode.
-The inquiry was headed by the BBC's news chief, Tony Hall.
-Hall interviewed neither Wiessler nor Spencer himself, and the BBC quickly announced that it was clearing Bashir of all wrongdoing because the fake documents - which it did not deny had been created - were not used to secure the interview.
+The article, which called Bashir's deception "an extraordinary breach of BBC journalistic ethics," prompted the BBC to announce an internal investigation headed by BBC news chief Tony Hall.
+Hall interviewed neither Wiessler nor Spencer himself, and the BBC quickly announced that it was clearing Bashir of all wrongdoing because the fake documents—which it did not deny had been created—were not used to secure the interview.